SurtMcGert/FYP-dental-disease-detection/README.md

-# The Detection of Dental Caries in Pediatric Bitewing Radiographs Implemented using YOLOv6
+# The Detection of Dental Caries in Panoramic Radiographs Implemented using YOLOv6

 ## Dataset

-The dataset consists of 705 radiographs with 5 stages of dental caries Healthy, Caries, Deep Caries, Periapical Lesion, Impacted Tooth
+The dataset consists of 705 radiographs with 5 stages of dental caries provided by DENTEX Healthy, Caries, Deep Caries, Periapical Lesion, Impacted Tooth

 ## enhanced-dataset Branch